Galaxeaaa/Resume/resume.typ

 - Developed a 3D third-person shooting game inspired by Assassin's Creed using Unreal Engine 4, showcasing advanced game development techniques and engine proficiency.
 - Collaborated in a five-person team, taking primary responsibility for scene and level design, enemy animation and AI behavior design, and special effects design.

+#project(
+  name: "Petiu: Pet farewell service system",
+)
+- Developed the frontend of an iOS App "Petiu" written in Swift and SwiftUI, targeting to provide a platform for pet owners to commemorate their deceased pets through virtual memorials and farewell services.
+- Awarded Third Prize in the China Collegiate Computing Contest -- Mobile Application Innovation Contest held by Apple and Zhejiang University in 2021.

 // #project(
 //   name: "Tiled Forward Rendering",
 //   url: "https://github.com/Galaxeaaa/ForwardPlus",